nathan-vm/frengee-vehicles/README.md

 The API is documented using Swagger, providing a detailed overview of available endpoints, request/response formats, and data models.

+Te swagger can be found on the route `/docs`.
+If you use the default envs: `http://localhost:3000/docs`

 #### Swagger Overview

     Title: Frengee Vehicles API